bcgov/nr-get-token/openshift/README.md

-# Natural Resources Get Token on Openshift
+# Common Service Get Token on Openshift

 This application is deployed on Openshift.
 This readme will outline how to setup and configure an Openshift project to get the application to a deployable state.
 There are also some historical notes on how to bootstrap from nothing to fully deployed on Openshift.
 This document assumes a working knowledge of Kubernetes/Openshift container orchestration concepts (i.e. buildconfigs, deployconfigs, imagestreams, secrets, configmaps, routes, etc)